+Security and trust are some of Exodus' top concerns and key issues in the world of crypto-currencies.
 We want to make sure our users know they are downloading a legitimate and untampered copy of Exodus, so we digitally sign each installer package with our official developer signature.

 We also publish PGP signed hashes of each installer for every new version of Exodus that is released, so our advanced users can verify that the hashes we publish came from us.

-Here's how to double check Exodus' developer signature on the install package:
+Here's how to double-check Exodus' developer signature on the install package:

-1. Open the properties menu of the installer:
+- Open the properties menu of the installer:

-2. Go to the "Digital Signatures" tab and verify that the signature is from "Exodus Movement Inc"
+- Go to the "Digital Signatures" tab and verify that the signature is from "Exodus Movement Inc":

 Mac OS X users benefit from a built-in app-signature-verifying system called Gatekeeper.
 Whenever you open a Mac OS X application, Gatekeeper automatically verifies the authenticity of an application's developer signature.
-Unless one has gone to the trouble of intentionally disabling the Mac OSX Gatekeeper in System Preferences, Mac users should not need to verify your downloads, as Apple's software already does it for you whenever you open the Exodus application.
+Unless one has gone to the trouble of intentionally disabling the Mac OS X Gatekeeper in System Preferences, Mac users should not need to verify your downloads, as Apple's software already does it for you whenever you open the Exodus application.

 If Mac OS prompts you, when opening Exodus, that the application is from an 'uncertified developer', then you should not open it.
 You may have downloaded an unsigned or illegitimate copy of Exodus.

-And enter this command:
+Enter this command:

 codesign -dv --verbose=4

 Authority=Developer ID Application: Exodus Movement Inc (VK5Q293EVL) Authority=Developer ID Certification Authority Authority=Apple Root CA

-To verify the SHA256 checksum, in Terminal enter the following:
+In Terminal enter the following:

 openssl dgst -sha256

 curl -s ****URL-TO-RELEASE-HASHES**** | grep linux ; shasum -a 256 ~/Downloads/exodus-linux*